artaslove/kijijiscraper/README.md

 # kijijiscraper
 Scraper for kijiji

-This web scraper collects job information from multiple editions of kajiji.
+This web scraper collects job information from multiple editions of kijiji.